Adimchinobe Echemandu

-Adimchinobe Echemandu (born November 21, 1981) is a former Nigerian-American running back of American football.
-He was drafted by the Cleveland Browns in the seventh round of the 2004 NFL Draft.
+Adimchinobe Echemandu (born November 21, 1981) is a Nigerian-American former professional football running back who played in the National Football League (NFL).
+He was selected by the Cleveland Browns in the seventh round of the 2004 NFL draft.
 He played college football at California.

-Early years
+Early life

 He played football at Hawthorne High School in Hawthorne, California.
 He ran for 608 yards and 6 touchdowns as a junior, and in track, he had a best of 21.35 in the 200 meters, 10.40 in the 100 meters, and 47.55 in the 400.
 As a senior, he ran for 1,525 yards on 165 carries sporting a 9.2 average and 27 touchdowns.
 He also returned two kickoffs for touchdowns, and was named his conference's back of the year in 1998.
 As a defensive player, he had 42 tackles and an interception as a senior.
 He was also a member of the Super Prep All-Far West team as the No. 60 overall prospect and the Prep Star All-America team as the No. 10 running back prospect in the West.